adonispuente/insights-dashboard/docs/sre-capabilities/user-management/sops/onboard-an-ocm-organization.md

 # Onboarding an OCM organization with user management

 `user management` acts only on OCM organizations that have been explicitely onboarded with the service.
+This is a requirement for now and might be lifted in the future.

+Make sure that the OCM organization belongs to a Red Hat internal team.

 ### Steps